 As of right now, 10.2 million American have tested positive for COVID-19, a virus that has also taken the lives of over 200,000 U.S. citizens.
-When we discussed COVID-19 and estate planning before today (link to previous article should go here), no one knew how important it would still be to explain, in clear and concise detail, why planning your estate — by putting a will, trust, or other documentation in place before your demise — is more important now than ever before in our lifetime.… Read more
+When we discussed COVID-19 and estate planning before today, no one knew how important it would still be to explain, in clear and concise detail, why planning your estate — by putting a will, trust, or other documentation in place before your demise — is more important now than ever before in our lifetime.… Read more

 When it comes to medical powers of attorney, most people would rather think about something else…anything else.
 The thought of a loved one not being physically or mentally able to make health-wise decisions is enough to leave anyone overwhelmed.
 However, we should let this year be a lesson: always have a plan!… Read more